Workshops and Exhibits | Envision Arts Gallery | Envision

 Free and open to the public

-On display November 3-24 in the Patricia A. Peer Window Gallery.
+On display November 30 - December 14 in the Main Window Gallery.

 Envision, in partnership with the Chicago Lighthouse for the Blind, is proud to introduce a one-of-a-kind artist series of clocks.